baselbers/woocommerce-pdf-invoices/readme.txt

 == Changelog ==

-= 2.6.3 - February 17, 2017 =
+= 2.6.3 - February 21, 2017 =

 - Added: Option to disable generation of PDF invoices for orders with only free products.
+- Improved: Translation files.
 - Fixed: PDF invoices not updated (with paid watermark) when order has been modified.
-- Improved: Translation files.
+- Fixed: Customer shipping address always showing.

 = 2.6.2 - February 15, 2017 =